QiFuChina/emerging-technologies.github.io/problems/mnist.md

 # Problem set: Read the MNIST data files
 These problems relate to the famous [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
 Save your work as a Python file, or a collection of Python files.
-Please them in a single repository on [GitHub](https://github.com/), complete with a README.
+Place them in a single repository on [GitHub](https://github.com/), complete with a README.
 The files are in a bespoke format, as described on the [website](http://yann.lecun.com/exdb/mnist/).

 ## 1. Read the data files
 Download the image and label files.
 Have Python decompress and read them byte by byte into appropriate data structures in memory.

 ## 2. Output an image to the console